Mawxy/big-dog-dynasty/METHODOLOGY.md

 ## Pick values: Bridge A and Bridge B

-**Owners:** `scripts/pick_value.py`, `scripts/value_bridge.py`
+**Owners:** `scripts/pick_value.py`, `scripts/value_bridge.py` · **Outputs:**
+`pick_values.json`, `value_bridge.json`

 Two independent routes to what a rookie pick is worth, blended by sample confidence and pick maturity.

-**Bridge A — empirical.** What picks at each slot have *actually* returned:
-~1.5 million rookie picks across a crawled corpus of 12-team superflex leagues (classes 2019–2025), every season calibrated to this league's WAR scale.
+**Bridge A — empirical.** What picks at each slot have *actually* returned: the league's own rookie drafts plus millions of pick observations across a crawled corpus of 12-team superflex leagues (classes 2019 onward, `data/rookie_pick_corpus.json` — its meta carries the current count), every season calibrated to this league's WAR scale.
+The crawl's weight is capped (`CRAWL_BUDGET = 40` per slot, largest-remainder allocated) so one famous pick cannot own a slot's median.
 A player-season with no source is skipped, not zeroed — but a player who is out of the league is a real 0.0.

 - `picks` — every slot 1.01–4.12 individually.
 - `bands` — Early/Mid/Late tiers per round (picks 1–4 / 5–8 / 9–12), larger samples.